 Florida widow arrested in 2000 cold-case murder of husband

-The widow of a man who was reported missing in 2000 after supposedly going on a hunting trip alone was arrested Tuesday after she was indicted on a first-degree murder charge of her husband.
+The widow of a man who was reported missing in 2000 after supposedly going on a hunting trip alone was arrested Tuesday after she was indicted on a first-degree murder charge.

 The Florida Department of Law Enforcement officers arrested Denise Williams, 48, at her Florida State office, the Tallahassee Democrat reported.
 Williams also faces a count of conspiracy to commit first-degree murder and a count of being an accessory after the fact, state attorney Jack Campbell said.

-Williams was booked into Leon County Jail and is being held without bail.
+Williams was booked into Leon County Jail and was being held without bail.

-Mike Williams disappeared in December 2000 after he had supposedly gone ducking hunting alone on a lake near Tallahassee.
+Mike Williams disappeared in December 2000 after he supposedly went duck hunting alone on a lake near Tallahassee.
 Williams’ body wasn’t initially found after an extensive search in and around Lake Seminole and a theory spread that he was eaten by an alligator.
-The theory was later debunked.

-Williams’ body was discovered in December 2017, buried under feet of muck near a boat landing in Tallahassee, according to the Tallahassee Democrat.
+The theory was debunked when Williams’ body was discovered in December 2017, buried under muck near a boat landing in Tallahassee, according to the Tallahassee Democrat.

-“Oh, my gosh,” Clay Ketcham, Mike Williams’ boss and friend, told the Tallahassee Democrat.
+“Oh, my gosh,” Clay Ketcham, Mike Williams’ boss and friend, told the newspaper.
 “I never thought this day would get here.
 It’s horrible.
 But it’s a feeling of coming to resolution.”

 The case had been considered suspicious for years.
 Brian Winchester, another friend of Mike Williams, helped him write a $1 million insurance policy before he disappeared.
-Five years, later Winchester married Denise Williams.
+Five years later, Winchester married Denise Williams.

 Winchester was charged with kidnapping Denise Williams at gunpoint.
 He pleaded no contest and was sentenced to 20 years in prison.
 Authorities discovered Mike Williams’ body a day after Winchester was sentenced.